SCELTA DI POESIE TRATTE DALLA MIA PRIMA SILLOGE

 1. Casamicciola is a port town on the island of Ischia.

 2. The Immacolata: the Immaculate Conception, Dec.
-8, the day on which mandarin oranges are
+8, the day

 traditionally harvested.